geo-systems/geo-systems.github.io/products/hodlings/index.md

 ## Core Features

-- **PORTFOLIO P&L:** Track your profit and loss over time with a simple, intuitive interface.
+- **Portfolio P&L:** Track your profit and loss over time with a simple, intuitive interface.
-- **REAL-TIME MARKET DATA, ANALYTICS & SENTIMENT:** Monitor price movements, sentiments, and news for thousands of assets including Bitcoin (BTC), Ethereum (ETH), Solana (SOL), and more.
+- **Real-time market data, analytics & sentiment:** Monitor price movements, sentiments, and news for thousands of assets including Bitcoin (BTC), Ethereum (ETH), Solana (SOL), and more.
-- **GLOBAL FIAT SUPPORT:** View your balance in 25+ currencies, including USD, AUD, EUR, GBP, and JPY.
+- **Global fiat support:** View your balance in 25+ currencies, including USD, AUD, EUR, GBP, and JPY.
-- **MINIMALIST DESIGN:** A clean, dark-mode optimised interface focused on clarity.
+- **Minimalist design:** A clean, dark-mode optimised interface focused on clarity.

 Whether you are a long-term HODLer or a casual investor, HODLings provides the tools you need to stay informed without being tracked.